Command module Columbia: Post mission history

 Following the mission and after a tour of U.S. cities, Columbia was given to the Smithsonian Institution in 1971.
-It was designated a "Milestone in Flight" and displayed prominently at National Air and Space Museum in Washington, D.C., alongside the 1903 Wright Flyer.
+It was designated a "Milestone in Flight" and displayed prominently at the National Air and Space Museum in Washington, D.C., alongside the 1903 Wright Flyer.

 In July 2016, the Smithsonian released a 3D scan of Columbia produced by the Smithsonian's Digitization Program Office.
 During the scanning process a number of places where the astronauts had written on the walls of the capsule were found.
 These included a calendar and a warning about smelly waste on one of the lockers.

 In 2019, to commemorate the 50th anniversary of the Apollo 11 landing, the spacecraft traveled around the country on a tour to museums in Houston, St. Louis, Pittsburgh, Seattle, and Cincinnati.

 In 2022, Columbia was taken off display as a part of the National Air and Space Museum's renovation.
 When the museum reopened in the fall of 2022 it became a centerpiece of their new Destination Moon exhibit.

-Columbia Module in its new exhibit on display at the Air and Space Museum in Washington D.C.
+Columbia in its new exhibit on display at the Air and Space Museum in Washington D.C.